 Telling your audience to buy your product because it’s cheap and it works well isn’t storytelling.
-There’s no way that a consumer can connect with that message on a personal level — and considering that the average consumer is bombarded with overly promotional advertisements on a daily basis, it’s the last thing they’re going to want to see.
-The trick to avoiding being overly promotional is to focus on your audience and what they want and not on you and what you want.
+There’s no way that a consumer can connect with that message on a personal level, considering that the average consumer is attacked with extra promotional advertisements daily, it’s the last thing they’re going to want to see.
+The trick to avoiding being excessively promotional is to focus on your audience, what they want, and not on you and what you want.

 Storytelling is the most effective strategy for relaying your message to your audience.
 These tips will strengthen your digital storytelling efforts to help build stronger relationships with your audience.